Fennerwe/Turing_Machine/README.md

         START,_ START,_,>

+Says:
-If the current state is START
+        1) If the current state is START
-And the current character the tape head is on is a _ (a space) Change state to START
+        2) And the current character under the tape head is a _ (a space)
+        3) Change state to START
-Replace the space with a space
+        4) Replace the _ with a _
-Move the tape head to the right
+        5) Move the tape head to the right

 Transition elements can be delimited with commas or spaces (or both, as in the case of the example above).
 Multiple spaces can be used as a single delimiter.
 If you use commas as a delimiter, you can't have a space between the comma and the transition element.

 The only hard requirements for every state transition table is the first state MUST be named START, and the halt state MUST be named HALT; other than that, states can have any name.